-I’ve compiled the tutorials I’ve done on this topic over the years.
+I’ve compiled the tutorials I’ve done on how to sew trousers over the years.
 As I’ve said before, I’m no expert on this topic, I’m still struggling.
 But I have picked up a few methods over the years that have improved things at least, so I figured I could share them!

 On my two last pairs of trousers, I’ve done pockets with facing and contrasting lining – I love when my makes are pretty on the inside.
 This is one of those super easy methods that really bring a little extra flair to our pants.